Applying for a New License (Drivers 18+) in ConnecticutPage Overview

 Written tests are available in several languages.
 Oral tests are provided in English.

 You must hold your permit for a minimum of three months (90 days) before taking the road exam.
-Practice driving with either a certified driving instructor or a licensed driver who is older than 20 years old and has held a driver's license for a minimum of four or more consecutive years and has not been suspended in the last 4 years.
+Practice driving with either a certified driving instructor or a licensed driver who is older than 20 years old and has held a driver's license that has not been suspended for at least 4 years.

 You must provide a car that's safe to operate in order to take the road exam.
 If you need to find such a car and are considering buying a used car, it's smart to obtain a vehicle history report prior to purchasing the vehicle.

 You can't drive without insurance coverage.
 If you're looking for a carrier, visit our Insurance Center to find the best rates.

 Almost everyone needs to take ―and pass― the road test in order to gain their Connecticut driver's license.
 However, you may be able to skip the road (and written) test if you are new to the state and are transferring over your out-of-state license.